Scrounger/ioBroker.vis-materialdesign/README.md

         <tr>
             <td rowspan=3><img src="doc/en/media/topappbar_settings.png"></td>
             <td>Object ID</td>
             <td>must be set to a datapoint from typ number.
-For example this datapoint can be used by <a href="https://www.iobroker.net/#en/documentation/viz/basic.md">view in widget 8</a></td>
+For example this datapoint can be used by <a href="https://www.iobroker.net/#en/documentation/viz/basic.md" target="_blank">view in widget 8</a></td>
         </tr>
         <tr>
             <td>show index of navigation items</td>
             <td>shows the index of navigation before the item label.
-This number can be used in <a href="https://www.iobroker.net/#en/documentation/viz/basic.md">view in widget 8</a> to define the view that should be shown if the item is selected</td>
+This number can be used in <a href="https://www.iobroker.net/#en/documentation/viz/basic.md" target="_blank">view in widget 8</a> to define the view that should be shown if the item is selected</td>
         </tr>
         <tr>
             <td>count of navigation items</td>